 It is certainly best to have super fast hosting that never goes down.
 But there’s more to hosting than this.

 - Support: we already talked about this, but it’s critical to select a host that can support you when something goes wrong.
 That doesn’t mean you have to have phone support.
 But it has to meet your needs.

 - SSD: solid-state drives (SSDs) have become important in web hosting because they are faster and more reliable than mechanical drives.
-All but one of the shared hosting providers (JustHost) use SSDs.
+Most of the shared hosting providers use SSDs.

 - CDN: a content delivery network will speed up your site no matter where your visitors come from.
 It’s usually at least a good idea to have a CDN for your website and if it is included with hosting, so much the better.

 - Control Panel: shared hosting doesn’t usually come with shell access so you will administer it through a control panel.
 Popular ones like cPanel and Plesk make moving hosts easier.